 Visit the historic town of Bungendore

-If you’re heading to Batemans Bay, or just want to enjoy a day trip within a short drive of the city, stop in at the historic town of Bungendore.
+If you’re heading to Batemans Bay, or want to enjoy a day trip within a short drive of the city, stop in at the historic town of Bungendore.
 This little town is just a half hour’s drive east of Canberra and is full of little gems that will draw you in.
-Visit the historic Bungendore Royal Hotel for a beer or eat at one of the charming little cafes.
+Visit the historic Bungendore Royal Hotel for a beer or eat at one of the charming small cafes.
 The Bungendore Wood Works Gallery is well worth checking out for its excellent local handmade wooden art pieces, furniture and other household items.

 Go to the Canberra Deep Space Communications Complex